Appenders

 2013-08-02 14:15:56.735273 W [35669:70176909690580] MyClass -- This is a warning message

-Appenders can be created and logged to directly with the same API as for all other logging.
-Supports logging specific activity in the current thread to a separate appender without it being written to the appenders that have been registered in Semantic Logger.
+An appender can be created and logged to directly, using the same API as any logger.
+This is useful to send specific activity on the current thread to a separate destination, without writing it to the appenders registered with Semantic Logger:

 require "semantic_logger"